pluja/awesome-privacy/README.md

 - [ProExpense](https://github.com/arduia/ProExpense/) - A simple free finance note to safely record daily expenses.
 - [IHateMoney](https://ihatemoney.org/) - Manage your shared expenses, easily.
 - [Nextcloud Cospend](https://apps.nextcloud.com/apps/cospend) - A group/shared budget manager inspired by the great IHateMoney.
-   - [MoneyBuster](https://gitlab.com/eneiluj/moneybuster/) - Android client for Nextcloud, Cospend and [IHateMoney](https://ihatemoney.org/) servers.
+   - [MoneyBuster](https://gitlab.com/eneiluj/moneybuster/) - Android client for Nextcloud Cospend and [IHateMoney](https://ihatemoney.org/) servers.

 ### CRYPTO
 <img width="16" src="misc/forbidden.png"> </img> Avoid using any exchange portfolio tracking or any app like Blockfolio as they **do not** respect your privacy in any way.